Would you like to create a separate page for blog posts in WordPress?

 You can now click on the add block ‘+’ button in the top left corner of the screen and add blocks of your choice to the page.

-Moreover, you can also change the background, text, or link color on your blog page by clicking on the ‘Styles’ icon at the top right corner of the screen.
+Additionally, you can change the background, text, or link color on your blog page by clicking on the ‘Styles’ icon at the top right corner of the screen.

 This will open a block panel on the right from where you can click the ‘Typography’ tab to change text color, the ‘Colors’ tab to change background color, and the ‘Layout’ tab to configure your blog page’s dimensions.